 That being said, having a debt secured by a mechanics’ lien greatly increases the probability that you will be paid in the event the property owner declares bankruptcy.

-Keep checking zlien.com/blog for more discussion about mechanics’ liens and bankruptcy.
+Keep checking zlien.com/articles for more discussion about mechanics’ liens and bankruptcy.